Wilhelm-Lee/Carnival/README.md

 Friend project to: [Jungle - Study - Java] written in C. More supplies towards GNU/Linux and Microsoft Windows.

 \[6th March, 2023\]
-Due to project code responsibility allocation controversial issue, previous "Carnival" or "Carnival_MinGW" and "Carnival_GNU" is found ambiguous to be continue on development.
+Due to project code responsibility allocation controversial issue, previous "Carnival" or "Carnival_MinGW" and "Carnival_GNU" are found ambiguous to be continue on development.
 Thus, we created a new repository for dividing job responsibility, for Carnival, for all.

 We will not change our original promise in file README from previous storage.